YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SETITIMERFAILED, A setitimer() call returned an error status of ssss

-Run Time Fatal: The above error is issued when YottaDB/GT.M fails to schedule or stop a system timer using the setitimer() system call.
+Run Time Fatal: The above error is issued when YottaDB fails to schedule or stop a system timer using the setitimer() system call.

 Action: Verify the normal state of the OS kernel.
-Report the entire incident context to your YottaDB support channel along with any GT.M operator log messages within the same time frame.
+Report the entire incident context to your YottaDB support channel along with any YottaDB operator log messages within the same time frame.

 -----------------
 SETQUALPROB
 -----------------

 SETQUALPROB, Error getting qqqq qualifier value